typedb/typedb-docs/10-query/01-match-clause.md

 </div>

 ### Disjunction of patterns
-By default a collection of patterns in a `match` clause constructs a conjunction of patterns.
-To include patterns in form of a disjunction, we need o wrap each pattern in `{}` and place the `or` keyword in between them.
+By default, a collection of patterns in a `match` clause constructs conjunction of patterns.
+To include patterns in the form of a disjunction, we need to wrap each pattern in `{}` and place the `or` keyword in between them.

 <div class="tabs dark">